 The Voluntary Initiative is an industry led programme.
-Through our schemes, tools and messages we promote the responsible use of pesticides through an IPM-based approach to sustainable agriculture.
+Through our schemes, tools and messages we promote the responsible use of plant protection products (PPP's) through an IPM-based approach to sustainable agriculture.

 Our Strategic Aims:

-- Ensure that industry demonstrates continued commitment to best practice in pesticide use through enhanced uptake of IPM
+- Ensure that industry demonstrates continued commitment to best practice in PPP use through enhanced uptake of IPM

-- Ensure the Voluntary Initiative (VI) is considered the vanguard on pesticide stewardship by government, industry and stakeholders
+- Ensure the Voluntary Initiative (VI) is considered the vanguard on PPP stewardship by government, industry and stakeholders

-- Minimise the environmental impact of pesticide use and related farming practices on water and biodiversity
+- Minimise the environmental impact of PPP use and related farming practices on water and biodiversity

 - Maximise the opportunities for the development of UK agriculture post-Brexit